 Not only is Kohei Uchimura‘s reign as world all-around champion finished, but he’s also no longer the Japanese national all-around champion.

-Uchimura, the double Olympic all-around gold medalist and eight-time world-all around champ, finished third at the All-Japan Championships over the weekend.
+Uchimura, the double Olympic all-around gold medalist and six-time world-all around champ, finished third at the All-Japan Championships over the weekend.

 “This gives me a sample of something I haven’t tasted up to this point,” Uchimura said, according to Kyodo News.
 “From now on, it’s no longer about results.”